Biden tests positive for COVID-19 and has "very mild symptoms," White House says

 Mr. Biden's antigen test first detected the coronavirus, and the result was confirmed by a PCR test, Dr. Kevin O'Connor, the White House physician, said in a letter released by the White House.
 He is experiencing a runny nose, an occasional dry cough and fatigue.

-The president is fully vaccinated and has received two booster shots, and O'Connor wrote he anticipates the president "will respond favorably, as most maximally protected patients do."
+The president is fully vaccinated — he received his first Pfizer shot in December 2020 and second in January 2021 — and has received two booster shots, most recently at the end of March.
+O'Connor wrote he anticipates the president "will respond favorably, as most maximally protected patients do" to treatment.

 Prior to Thursday's test, he had most recently been screened for COVID-19 on Tuesday and the result was negative, Jean-Pierre said.
 First lady Dr. Jill Biden tested negative for COVID-19 on Thursday morning in Delaware, according to her spokesman Michael LaRosa.
 The first lady also confirmed her negative test to reporters Thursday in Detroit.